lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

 ..  container:: justify

+    Here I choose values of 10 fs for the temperature damping parameter and 100 fs for the pressure.
+These choices were made to reach equilibrium faster and allow very short run to be performed.
+For your research, use longer equilibration and larger damping (100 and 1000 for temperature and pressure respectively are usually used).

-    As the simulation runs, you can see the charge of the atoms are fluctuating, as it adjusts to the topology:
+    As the simulation runs, you can see that the charges of the atoms are fluctuating, as it adjusts to the topology:

 .. figure:: ../figures/reaxff/average-charge-light.png